cvs0/CVSCode/README.md

 ![](images/banner.png)

-CVSCode is a simple scripting language that is built with TypeScript, made by CVS0.
-It uses Deno to launch the Repl, from that you can use the CVSCode command line interface to launch / debug your  CVSCode scripts.
+CVSCode is an elegant scripting language crafted with TypeScript, developed by CVS0.
+It leverages Deno to initiate the REPL (Read-Eval-Print Loop).
+Through this, you can employ the CVSCode command-line interface to effortlessly launch and debug your CVSCode scripts.

 # Features: